 File Formats should be chosen to ensure sharing, long-term access and preservation of your data.
 Choose open standards and formats that are easy to reuse.
-If you are using a different format during the collection and analysis phases of your research, be sure to include information in your documentation about features that may be lost when the files are migrated to their preservation format, as well as any specific software that will be necessary to view or work with the data.
+If you are using a different format during the collection and analysis phases of your research, be sure to include information in your documentation about features that may be lost when the files are migrated to their sharing and preservation format, as well as any specific software that will be necessary to view or work with the data.

 Best practice for file format selection include:

-- open, documented standard
+- non-proprietary – open, documented standard

 - use common character encodings – ASCII, Unicode, UTF-8